trinodb/trino/presto-docs/src/main/sphinx/connector/phoenix.rst

                                                               root znode path, that is configurable using ``hbase-site.xml``.
 By default the location is ``/hbase`` ``phoenix.config.resources``                       No         Comma-separated list of configuration files (e.g. ``hbase-site.xml``) to use for connection properties.
-These files must exist on the machines running Presto.
+These files must exist on the machines running Trino.
 ================================================== ========== ===================================================================================

 Querying Phoenix Tables
 -------------------------

-The default empty schema in Phoenix maps to a schema named ``default`` in Presto.
+The default empty schema in Phoenix maps to a schema named ``default`` in Trino.
 You can see the available Phoenix schemas by running ``SHOW SCHEMAS``::

     SHOW SCHEMAS FROM phoenix;